Ready to Read Michigan

 The Library of Michigan’s Ready to Read Michigan is hosted by public libraries during “March is Reading Month” to promote the importance of reading aloud to young children throughout the state.
 The program includes a kit based on a picture book that brings public librarians together with parents, caregivers and teachers to highlight early literacy activities for children.
 The kit is updated annually with a new book and new programming materials.

 For details or questions, please contact Cathy Lancaster, Youth Services Coordinator at the Library of Michigan, at 517-335-8129 or LancasterC5@michigan.gov.
+The RTRM 2019 Program Report is now available.

 NEW: Ready to Read Michigan (RTRM) Reproducibles - feel free to download, use and make available in your library.